 4. Create Quality Blog Content

 The number one way to get traffic to your blog is by posting relevant content at least weekly.
-The search engines rank sites that, not only have a lot of content, but content that is fresh, and updated regularly.
+The search engines rank blogs, that not only have a lot of content, but have content that is fresh and updated regularly.
 Posting willy-nilly here and there won’t cut it.
 Being a successful blogger requires a commitment to be in it for the long haul.
-Those who become fans of your blog will likely be looking for a new post every few days.
-Some will only look once a week.
+Plus, your fans will be anticipating a new post every few days so you won’t want to disappoint them.

 If you want to keep your blog interesting, exciting, and engaging, you’ll need to post regularly.
-This will keep your readers eager and anxious for upcoming information.
-Your content should be relevant based on who you’re writing to.
-Let’s say your niche is weight loss, and your target audience are people wanting to lose weight.
+This will keep your readers eager and anxious for your latest information.
+Your content should be relevant to niche.
+Posting articles about weight loss is not going to be interesting if your niche is in the gardening sphere.

-Focus your content on effective strategies for weight loss, or any other topic corresponding to your niche.
-See tip #3 above.
 First and foremost, write with your readers in mind.
-Blog posts are not long, boring research papers.
-They are meant to be educational and inspirational so keep your tone of voice casual and conversational, like you’re talking to a friend.
-After all, your visitors should be considered friends, and you, their trusted authority.
+Don’t associate blog content with those boring research papers you wrote in high school.
+Rather, they’re meant to be educational and inspirational so keep your tone of voice casual and conversational, like you’re talking to a friend.
+After all, your visitors should be considered friends, with you being their trusted authority.

-Converse in a way that is comfortable for you, reflecting your individual style.
+Converse in a way that reflects your personality and individual style.
 Talk how you talk, not how you think you should talk.
-Correct spelling and grammar are important, as you don’t want to come off as uneducated.
-Although, your tone should be casual, it still needs to be professional so take care to edit your work.
+Correct spelling and grammar are important – you don’t want to come off as uneducated and unprofessional.
+Although, your tone should be casual, it still needs to evoke a degree of professionalism, so always edit your writing for mistakes.

-Check your spelling before submitting each post.
-If your posts are sloppy and full of misspelled words, people will assume you’re not educated, and won’t take your information seriously.
-I use Site Content for my content creation, and it comes with a spell and grammar checker.
-Use humor, personal anecdotes, and experiences from your life.
-This makes you a real live person to your readers, and they’ll keep coming back for more.
+If your posts are sloppy and full of misspelled words, people will assume you’re not educated, and your information won’t be taken seriously, even if the reader makes it to the end of your article.
+Find a writing editor that comes with a spell and grammar checker.
+It will be a life saver.
+Pepper your posts with humor, personal anecdotes, and experiences from your life.
+This will position you as a real live person with unique foibles and preferences.
+We all value authenticity and this includes your readers.

 [Read More: Site Content [The Ultimate Writing Platform]